SPIRITUAL GIFTS SERIES

 “if service, in his serving;”

 1.2 Meaning of the Term “Service.”
-The term used to describe the gift of service in Romans 12:7, page 1775, literally means to serve others, especially by following the commands of others (“διακονίαν”).
-In Romans 12:7, page 1775, Paul did not define this term.
+The term used to describe the gift of service in Romans 12:7, literally means to serve others, especially by following the commands of others (“διακονίαν”).
+In Romans 12:7, Paul did not define this term.
 So, I conclude that Paul recognized that his readers would be familiar with the normal usage of this term “serving,” preserved for us in Scripture, and the other uses would help us understand this Spiritual Gift of Service.

 1.4 The New Testament Diversity of the Term “Service The Greek term translated here as service has diverse applications in the New Testament.
 As you read through these varying uses of the term “service” and related words, please keep in mind that I interpret these passages below as examples, on the one hand, of spiritual activities all believers will do at times; but, on the other hand, the person with the Spiritual Gift of Service in the forms described below will have a special gift from God to edify believers and build up unity in their service.
 Let us explore some of those uses to gain insight into the different ways God gifts people to serve in His name and in His ministry to the Body of Christ.
 We will see below that the Spiritual Gift of Service involves different major areas of ministry.
 We will look at them one at a time.